samugit83/AutoCodeAgent2.0/README.md

 ## All Ways to Add Custom Tools
 In addition to the default tools, users can create custom tools by describing the function and specifying the libraries to be used.
+You can manage custom tools in the file `/tools/custom_tools.py`.
 There are several ways to create custom tools:

 1) **ONLY LIBRARY NAME**: